gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 I could have provided a nicer mechanism to let the API client know when we don't have any more records, especially because if the number of records in the database is a multiple of the number supplied as the `limit` i.e., the number of articles to receive on each call, it means the API client will have to make an extra call in the end and receive an empty response to realise there are no more articles.

 Another thing I would like to point out is that, the `article management` API only allows to filter by one provider at a time.
 I could have improved this by having a query parameter called `providers` instead and have the ability for clients to pass several providers, comma separated, in that query parameter.
-Same goes to the `category` query parameter.
+Same goes for the `category` query parameter.

 ## Git workflow